Every day $18.7million is lost through poker machines in New South Wales. Every day of the year.

 On Thursday 17 October 2019, the NSW Parliament's Upper House called on the government to change the name of the annual awareness week from the industry favoured Responsible Gambling Awareness Week to the more accurate Gambling Harm Awareness Week.
 This is a historic win over the influence of the gambling industry.
 Now ... will the Minister actually change the name?
 Stay tuned.

-This October, parliament also worked together to strengthen bans on inducements to get people to open online betting accounts.
+Also in October 2019, parliament also worked together to strengthen bans on inducements to get people to open online betting accounts.
 Excellent.
 Even better would be to ban inducements to gambling for everyone!
 Click here to send an email to the Minister asking for a total inducement ban.

 Other campaigns you can support: